2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Experiments

 Generalization is an important ability that allows a DL model to effectively process variant datasets that are not used during training \citep{zhang2021understanding}.
 To further explore the generalization capability, the Opunake dataset, which is from another 3D survey in New Zealand, is utilized for further TL of T-2.5D and T-3D.
-Specifically, we extract approximately 1000 and 250 volumes with a shape of 40×40×16 from the full Opunake dataset for training and validation, respectively, and extract a volume with a shape of 224×224×20 as test data.
+The sampling interval of Opunake dataset is 0.004 s.
+Specifically, we extract 1000 and 250 volumes with a shape of 40×40×16 from the full Opunake dataset for training and validation, respectively, and extract a volume with a shape of 224×224×20 as test data.
 Here, TL for T-2.5D and T-3D is performed in a full fine-tuning manner.
-The comparisons of the interpolated results before and after the TL are presented in Fig. \ref{fig14}.
-As indicated by the red boxes in Fig. \ref{fig14}b and \ref{fig14}e, the interpolated results before applying TL contain certain discontinuous events.
-As illustrated in Fig. \ref{fig14}c and \ref{fig14}f, this issue is alleviated after applying TL.
-The numerical results have also been evidently improved.
-Meanwhile, Fig. \ref{fig15} gives the corresponding residual images and local similarity maps.
-Compared to Fig. \ref{fig15}a, \ref{fig15}e, \ref{fig15}b, \ref{fig15}f, the lower energy in Fig. \ref{fig15}c, \ref{fig15}g, \ref{fig15}d, \ref{fig15}h indicates better interpolation performance after applying TL.
+The comparisons of the interpolated results before and after the TL are presented in Fig. \ref{fig16}.
+As indicated by the red boxed in Fig. \ref{fig16}d and \ref{fig16}f, evident signal leakage can be observed in the residual images before applying TL.
+This phenomenon is significantly alleviated after applying TL, as shown in Fig \ref{fig16}g–\ref{fig16}j.

+To further evaluate the effectiveness on real missing data instead of that created by randomly removing traces, we extract a 3D volume from Stratton dataset, which is obtained from a land 3D survey in Texas, USA.
+The 3D volume is tested using T-2.5D model with both stages trained on Kerry dataset, and without applying TL.
+As shown in Fig. \ref{fig17}a, missing data are mainly distributed in time 0–0.19s, Xline 57–108 and Inline 1–2 within the 3D volume.
+The interpolated result in Fig. \ref{fig17}b shows a good continuity of the reconstructed events.
+The residual image in Fig. \ref{fig17}c is used to examine the data reconstructed by T-2.5D, which further demonstrates its strong interpolation capability.

-We plot the 20th line of the test data from Fig. \ref{fig14} for 2D comparison.
-As shown in Fig. \ref{fig16}b and \ref{fig16}c, the two interpolated results before applying TL contain discontinuous events as indicated by the red boxes.
-After applying TL, the continuity and smoothness have been improved, as shown in Fig. \ref{fig16}d and \ref{fig16}e.
-T-2.5D still achieves comparable performance to that of T-3D, with an even higher SSIM value.
-In summary, T-2.5D has great potential for effectively interpolating randomly missing traces in 3D seismic data from different survey areas, exhibiting great generalization ability.
+In summary, T-2.5D has great potential for effectively interpolating missing traces in 3D seismic data from different survey areas, exhibiting great generalization ability.